Raster Visualizer

 The sample()

-, but you can also use filter()
+, you may also use filter()

 val inputDf = Seq(Seq(1, 3.333333, 4, 0.0001, 2.2222, 9, 10, 11.11111111, 3, 4, 5, 6)).toDF("band")